 - Completing the annual PCI DSS SAQ.
 (There are nine SAQ types shown briefly further down below).

-- Completing and obtain evidence of a quarterly vulnerability scan with an ASV.
+- Completing and obtaining evidence of a quarterly vulnerability scan with an ASV.

 - Completing the AoC according to their SAQ classification.